Bevy-Rust-GPU/example-workspace/README.md

 Shader def conditionals are implemented using compile-time trait generics, and entrypoint permutations are generated via macro annotations.

-At time of writing, `rust-gpu` only supports read-write access to storage buffers, which renders it incompatible with the read-only buffers bevy uses to store light and cluster data on supported platforms.
+At time of writing, `rust-gpu` only supports read-write access to storage buffers, which renders it implementation incompatible with the read-only buffers bevy uses to store light and cluster data on supported platforms.

-As such, the `NO_STORAGE_BUFFER_SUPPORT` feature is enabled by default, and the bevy app is configured to match.
+As such, the `viewer` crate is configured to ensure this data is stored in uniforms.

 ### `bevy-rust-gpu-macros` Crate